 Overview with status of the works

-Lot H71 - Isarco river underpass
+Lot H71 Isarco river underpass

 GENERAL INFORMATION ON THE CONSTRUCTION LOT

-The southernmost construction lot of the Brenner Base Tunnel, worth 301 million Euro, was awarded to the bidding consortium Isarco s.c.a.r.l. composed of Webuild Italia S.p.A. (formerlySalini-Impregilo), Strabag AG, Strabag S.p.A., Consorzio Integra and Collini Lavori S.p.A. bidding consortium in October of 2014.
-This lot links the Brenner Base Tunnel with the existing Brenner line and the railway station in Fortezza.
+The southernmost lot of the Brenner Base Tunnel, worth 301 million Euro, was awarded to the consortium Isarco s.c.a.r.l., consisting of Webuild Italia S.p.A. (formerly Salini-Impregilo), Strabag AG, Strabag S.p.A., Consorzio Integra and Collini Lavori S.p.A. in October 2014.
+The works of this construction lot will connect the base tunnel with the existing Brenner railway line and the Fortezza station.
+Overall, 4.5 km of main tunnels and 1.2 km of interconnecting tunnels to the existing railway line were built.

-With the breakthrough at the boundary with the adjacent lot on 19 May 2022, the excavation of the main tunnels in the Isarco river underpass construction lot was completed.
+With the breakthrough with the adjacent lot on 19 May 2022, the excavation of the main tunnels in the Isarco river underpass construction lot was completed.
 The H61 Mules lot and the H71 Isarco river underpass, once separate construction lots, are now joined, effectively creating a single link from Fortezza almost all the way to the Brenner Pass.

 EXCAVATION DATA - All the excavation works in this lot were completed by December 2022